Your Business Has 9 Customer Touchpoints. AI Can Fix the 6 You're Dropping.

 Where AI helps: An automated review request, timed to arrive when satisfaction is highest (immediately after a positive check-in response), with a direct link to your Google Business Profile.
 The customer clicks, writes two sentences, and you have a five-star review that drives future discovery.
 The loop closes.

 Where AI helps: Periodic, relevant touchpoints with past customers.
 Not a generic newsletter.
-A message that references their specific situation: “It has been six months since we completed your kitchen renovation — how is the new layout working for entertaining?”
-Or a seasonal prompt: “Winter is coming — would you like us to check the system we installed last year?”
+A message that references their specific situation: “It has been six months since we completed your kitchen renovation.
+How is the new layout working for entertaining?”
+Or a seasonal prompt like: “Winter is coming.
+Would you like us to check the system we installed last year?”

 These messages keep you present without requiring you to manually track hundreds of past clients.